yuvalmGS/gigaspaces-wiki-jekyll/xap97net/document-(schema-free)-entries.markdown

 Concrete objects can be persisted via document EDS as well, in the same way.

-(!)
-In order to support InitialLoad of documents the relevant types must be declared in the space config, so that they are registered in the space before InitialLoad is invoked.
+{% exclamation %} In order to support InitialLoad of documents the relevant types must be declared in the space config, so that they are registered in the space before InitialLoad is invoked.
-(!)
-Document persistence is currently not provided by default - If needed, the External Data Source should be implemented to fit the required solution.
+{% exclamation %} Document persistence is currently not provided by default - If needed, the External Data Source should be implemented to fit the required solution.

 # Advanced Options